AMERICAN LEGION POST 501 HISTORY (updated as of 4/10/2019)

 The American Legion Severson-Cairns Post 501 has a proud heritage, formulated from the names of two local servicemen, one of whom died in service to his country in World War I.

 The current Post 501 was consolidated from two earlier posts named after these two warriors.
-American Legion Victory Post 57 was established early on in Madison, and named after William Batemen Cairns.
-He was born in Madison, WI, on June 3d, 1894, the older of two sons of William B and Cora Cairns.
-His grandfather was a veteran of the Civil War.
+American Legion Victory Post 57 was established early on in Madison, and named after William Bateman Cairns.
+He was born in Madison, WI, on June 3d, 1894, the older of two sons of William B and Dora Cairns.
+One of his grandfathers, Samuel Gregory Bateman, who was born in 1839, from Orlean, NY, was a veteran of the Civil War.

 After attending the University of Wisconsin for two years, where his father was a professor, he was called into military service.
 In 1916 he was a private in Company G, 1st Wisconsin Infantry, the Madison company of the National Guard.
 He served on the Mexican Border from June 19, 1916 to January 10, 1917, serving with the forces under Brigadier General Pershing in the pursuit of the Pancho Villa incursions into the border states.